• Skip to primary navigation

 Can You Use Evaporated Milk?

 You can!
 If you want to swap out the sweetened condensed milk for evaporated milk, it can be a great way to make creamer for coffee.
-The taste will be a little bit different but it’s still really, really good.
+The taste will be a little bit different, but it’s still really, really good.
+You might want to add some extra syrup, though, since evaporated milk is usually unsweetened.

 What is a Good Substitute for Creamer in Coffee?

-How Do I Know if Creamer is Bad?
+How Do I Know if My Homemade Coffee Creamer is Bad?

 The simple sniff test is one way that you can easily find out if your homemade creamer is no longer good.
 If it smells sour, throw it out.
 If you’re pouring the creamer and it’s curdled, it’s no longer any good.
 And if you pour it into your coffee and it doesn’t mix in right away, there’s a good chance that it’s past its prime and needs to be tossed out.